matchmore/documentation/geomatching.md

 {: #quickstart}
 ### Quickstart
-Quickly create proximity detection for any types of device.
+Quickly create geomatching for any types of device.

-Follow these four steps to create proximity detection:
+Follow these four steps to create geomatching:
-1. Create a device to **feature proximity detection**
+1. Create a device to **feature geomatching**
 2. Create a publication to **broadcast the presence of a device**
 3. Create a subscription to **start discovering near devices**
 4. **Handle Match**, when subscribers and publishers are within range of each other

-The devices are core models for proximity detection.
+The devices are core models for geomatching.
 A `Device` defines an object that is either virtual or physical which you can find useful when it is proximity detected.
 A device without publication or subscription is not detectable nor detecting, you need to attach `Publication` or `Subscription` on a device in order to start either **broadcast presence** or **discover nearby devices**.

-`Match` is the event object to notify a proximity detection based on the encounter of two different devices.
+`Match` is the event object to notify a geomatching based on the encounter of two different devices geographically and respective topic and content properties corresponding.

-#### STEP 1: Create a device to **feature proximity detection**
+#### STEP 1: Create a device to **feature geomatching**
-Matchmore relies on different sensors to provide the proximity detection; such as GPS, Bluetooth, and more.
+Matchmore relies on different sensors to provide the geomatching; such as GPS, Bluetooth, and more.
 Each device is unique and offers distinct possibilities:
 * `Mobile Device` is based on a constant `Location` update, thanks to GPS,
 * `Beacon Device` is made for indoor and outdoor location services.
 It relies on Bluetooth technology,
 * `Pin Device` is non-physical and at a fixed geographical location.